DeactivatedWhatSoever/trading/README.md

 Since this is just a trader, we additionally need a data analysis platform for tradeable asset data.
 More of a back testing platform.

 ## Development Stack
+* Language & Framework
-* Python or Go
+    * Python & Flask
-    * Don't know which one would be nice for this application.
+    * All the trading data manipulation and stuff are mostly going to be with Python.
+    * That's why I chose it and I'm going to get better at it because of AI and stuff.
+    * Go will be used for distributed computing and stuff.
+So laters.
+    * I think I should make an admin page but don't really know which one to make it with.
-    * Thinking of mostly Python but I have to choose.
+        * Thinking of Angular or Vue, but there should be a lot of graphs.
-    * Mostly I'm thinking of parallel computing stuff so it could be Go, but could code parallel in Python.
-    * In this project, I'm going to study the language internals too, and then get on with this project.
-    * Must need to study distributed computing
-        * Find all concurrency issues in code.
-Of course you may think that stuff in infrastructure, but in code too.
-        * Try to engineer everything in parallel thinking.
-        * Find some white papers and study them for the problems that you confrunt.
-* Kubernetes
-    * Not thinking of just creating a dumb server that just installs everything locally.
-    * The environment needs to be reproduceable and should get up right after the computer reboots.
-    * Since it's a trading platform I need to make it really secure and nice.
+        * Graphs should be an important factor over here, I'm not sure whether I'll do a lot of forms.
 * Monitoring & Logging
     * I need to learn a hell of this kind of stuff.
     * Thinking of reading a few books like `The Art of Monitoring`.
 * Infrastructure
-    * Try to think of consistency, concurrency.
+    * Database
         * You should study some database stuff and model data properly.
+        * Whether to use a NoSQL database.
+I don't think I'll need any cache memory.
+        * I need to process data in a cheap way.
+        *
+    * Kubernetes
+        * Not thinking of just creating a dumb server that just installs everything locally.
+        * The environment needs to be reproduceable and should get up right after the computer reboots.
+        * Since it's a trading platform I need to make it really secure and nice.